-The Central California Koi Society (CCKS) is hosting its 45th annual Fresno Koi Show on Saturday-Sunday, September 27-28, 2025, in partnership with the Shinzen Friendship Garden and presented by Hikari USA!
+The Central California Koi Society (CCKS) hosted its 45th annual Fresno Koi Show on Saturday-Sunday, September 27-28, 2025, in partnership with the Shinzen Friendship Garden and presented by Hikari USA!
+Set-up and koi entry day was Friday, September 26, 2025.

 Admission to the koi show is free and open to the public.
-Set-up and koi entry day is Friday, September 26, 2025.

 Get involved in the 2025 Fresno Koi Show!
 Sponsorship Opportunities, Exhibitor Packet, Vendor Packet, and Fresno Koi Show Flyer are available to download below.
 Contact Rosimeri Tran, Show Chair, at cencalkoi@gmail.com for information.